 4. You don't have at least one ACC team in the Elite Eight

 Since 2007, at least one ACC team has advanced to the Elite Eight in 12 of the 13 seasons.
 Most notably, four ACC teams made the Elite Eight in 2016 and three made it in 2015.
-Two teams – No. 1 overall seed Duke and reigning national champion Virginia – made it last season.
+Two teams – No. 1 overall seed Duke and reigning national champion Virginia – made it in 2019.

 5. The sum of the seeds of your Final Four teams is greater than 20